 Untouched by the busyness of everyday life, Togakushi is a sacred spiritual spot located on Mt.
 Togakushi blessed with abundant nature and a rich culture that is thousands of years old.
 With direct bus access from Nagano Station, you’ll get there in about an hour, which makes it the perfect daytrip.
-(You’ll find more details on how to get there and special ticket info at the bottom!)
+(You’ll find more details on how to get there and info on Zenkoji & Togakushi 1-Day Ticket at the bottom!)

 The Legend of the Hiding Door

 The spiritual connections come from Togakushi’s history.
 According to an important story in Japanese mythology, the Sun Goddess Amaterasu become so furious with her little brother that she hid herself inside a cave.
 With the Sun Goddess gone, the world plunged into darkness, so the other gods had to devise a plan to get her out again.
 One goddess started doing a funny dance and the laughter she heard outside made Amaterasu curious.
 She peeked out, and at that moment one of the gods grabbed the cave’s door and quickly threw it away.
 The door flew all the way to Nagano Prefecture and landed in a forested area which was thus named Togakushi, or “Hiding Door”.

 Togakushi is most known for the Togakushi Shrine – a sacred place to worship the gods of the Japanese religion, Shinto.
 The Togakushi Shrine actually consists of five shrines: Hokosha (lower shrine), Hinomikosha, Chusha (middle shrine), Kuzuryusha and Okusha (upper shrine).
 Hokosha, Chusha and Okusha are located about a 2-kilometer hike apart from each other, while Hinomikosha is near Hokosha and Kuzuryusha is next to Okusha.